atramors/sort_files/README.md

    **python3 sorter.py --help**

 3. Just chose your names for folders  (notice the structure of names in help option)

 **--unsorted_folder**

 **--sorted_folder**

 **--filename**
+4. Now you can write:

+**python3 sorter.py --unsorted_folder=... --sorted_folder=... --filename=...**

 ... and voila - you have folder containing folders with sorted files.